 by Kristin Henningsen

 Keeping our immune system strong is important now more than ever, no matter where you are in the world.
 While there are many strategies out there to keep our immune system humming, more and more folks are turning to herbs to support their immunity and overall well-being.
-But with so much information flying around and so many herbs to choose from, where do we even start?
-And how can we know what herbs are right for our individual picture?

 Here are a few of our favorite herbs for an immunity boost and how to incorporate them into your daily routine.